Carrageenan is a

 individuals who are sensitive or allergic.
 This same ingredient

-bashing has occurred with soy, gluten and
+bashing has occurred with soy products, gluten,

 Consumer watchdogs have not conducted

 be very damaging to the non-dairy food

 movement.
 These individuals would do far more service

 we live in an era of media frenzy that rewards controversy.

 While it's true that some people may be